 Ms. Fok is also a renowned visual artist.
 Her work won First Prize at the Philippe Charriol Foundation’s (Hong Kong) annual competition, leading to exhibitions sponsored by Movado Watch Company, and shows alongside original masterpieces by Van Gogh, Chagall, Dali, Renoir, Rembrandt, Cezanne, Monet, Rosenquist, and others.

-Ms. Fok is excited about the upcoming of her latest release, and the launch of memoirofsound.com.
-“This will be the mother of all projects,” she exudes.
-“It’s a lifelong project where new material is continually added, then becomes a part of the chronology, indefinitely.
+Ms. Fok is excited about memoirofsound.com.
+“This is the mother of all projects,” she exudes.
+“It’s a lifelong project where new material is continually added, then becomes a part of the chronology, indefinitely.”